Appearance and character of Wolfgang Amadeus Mozart: Compositional method

 In general, Mozart worked energetically, finishing compositions at a great pace due to tight deadlines and the accumulation of commissions.
 He spent between five and seven hours a day composing, depending on whether he had a concert or not, which was usually divided between the early afternoon and the evening.

 At the present time, the speed with which Mozart composed is well known.
 In a letter to his mother, the composer's sister, Nannerl Mozart, jokes that her brother is writing a sonata while he is mentally composing another one.

 Thus it took Mozart a month to write the Piano Concerto No. 21, eighty-three pages long – many composers would have taken a month just to copy a concerto of such dimensions.

 Mozart was able to write his Symphony "Linz", KV 425, in only five days, during his vacation period in the aforementioned city.
 This fact is reflected in Wolfgang's correspondence with his father:

 Another example of his compositional speed is found in the overture of the opera Don Giovanni, on which Mozart worked only on the evening preceding the first performance and when the dress rehearsal had already taken place.

 Mozart was not in the habit of making copies of his compositions, so he wrote them directly in the final version, without resorting to a prior draft.Probably, the reason Mozart avoided making drafts of his compositions was the time savings involved.
 See Grout, Burkholder & Palisca (2008) However, his autograph scores show surprisingly few corrections and revisions, since Mozart would put a work to paper only when it had already been completed in his mind.

 Mozart used to follow a very peculiar compositional process, which was characterized by the fact that he did not finish a work completely, but left blank spaces in the sheet music that he was sure he would be able to remember after a while, and when the date of delivery or premiere of the work approached, he would fill in the empty spaces.
 In this way, he was able to optimize the time spent working on the various compositions, giving preference to those whose delivery or premiere dates were closest.

 Thus, Mozart's usual method of working was to complete the first violins part, the second violins if necessary, and the bass and remaining parts, usually of a solo nature, if he deemed it necessary to aid his memory.

-In the case of a large vocal work, such as the Great Mass (KV 427) or the Réquiem (KV 626), Mozart notated the choir, the basso continuo and the ritornello sections of the orchestral and also usually the first violins and the complicated polyphonic or canonic entries of the strings or the solo sections of the woodwind instruments.
+In the case of a large vocal work, such as the Great Mass (KV 427) or the Requiem (KV 626), Mozart notated the choir, the basso continuo and the ritornello sections of the orchestral and also usually the first violins and the complicated polyphonic or canonic entries of the strings or the solo sections of the woodwind instruments.

 With such a particella, Mozart could have kept even a work of importance for up to three years, as he did with the Piano Concerto No. 27 (KV 595), then dust it off and "refill" it in due course.